pinecone-field/laion-image-search/image-search-at-scale/README.md

 1. Show the FastAPI Console Output.
 The terminal output for the FastAPI application includes the following execution times: ```Get image embedding execution time in ms``` and ```Pinecone query execution time in ms```

+**IMPORTANT**
-**IMPORTANT** - Subsequent pinecone query times should drop after the initial request.
+- Subsequent pinecone query times should drop after the initial request.
 But, this is a very large dataset.
 Expect queries to range from a 300ms to 5000ms.
+- If a query returns image urls that are no longer valid, a metadata field 'dead-links' will be added to the relevant vector and set to True.
+These results will be filtered out in future queries.